Business card: Construction

 Fold-over or "tent" cards, and side fold cards are popular as well.
 Generally these cards will fold to the standard size.

 Cards can also be printed with a different language on each side.

 Dimensions

 Aspect ratios range from 1.42 to 1.8.
 There is no standard for the business card dimensions.
-Sharing dimensions with other cards makes storage easier, for example banking cards (85.60 × 53.98 mm) and business cards in Western Europe (85 × 55 mm) have almost the same size.
+Sharing dimensions with other types of cards makes storage easier, for example payment cards (85.60 × 53.98 mm) and business cards in Western Europe (85 × 55 mm) have almost the same size.